USB Restauration in Linux

 Next, we will create a new partition on the USB key:

-1. Type n to make a new partition.
+to make a new partition. - Type

-2. Type p and press enter to make this partition primary.
+to make this partition primary. - Type

-7. Type umount /dev/sdx1 (replace x with your drive letter).
+with your drive letter).

 Step 3: Creating a Filesystem